Long-term prediction intervals with many covariates: Appendix B:- Proofs of Theorems

-\begin{proof} [Proof of Theorem \ref{th:lasso stochastic}] Consider the event $B=\{n^{-1}|\tran{e}X|_{\infty}<r\}$.
-Since this is equivalent to the event $\{|V_j|<r$ for all $j\}$, the proof consists essentially of same steps as Theorem \ref{th:covariate2}.
-In particular, note that we no longer have the additional constraint on $X$ that diagonals of $\tran{X}X/n$ is 1 and thus we need to apply the Nagaev type concentration inequalities from Result \ref{th:nagaev nonlinear light} on the mean-zero process $\sum_{j=1}^n x_{l,j}e_j$ directly.
+Thus the proof is concluded by estimating the probabilities of $B_1^c$ and $B_2^c$ to be small.
+For $B_1$ the proof consists essentially of same steps as Theorem \ref{th:covariate2}.
+In particular, note that we no longer have the additional constraint on $X$ that diagonals of $\tran{X}X/n$ is 1 and thus we need to apply the Nagaev type concentration inequalities from Result \ref{th:nagaev nonlinear light} on the mean-zero process $\sum_{i=1}^n x_{i,j}e_i$ directly.
 Note that, in this scenario, while applying the Nagaev-type inequalities on $S_{n,b}$, we choose $b_k=1$ for $1 \leq k \leq n$ and thus $\|b\|^2_2=n$, $\|b\|_q^q=n$.

-Thus, in the view of the choice of $r$ (refined for the stochastic case) in (\ref{eq:new r}), Theorem \ref{th:lasso stochastic} follows.
+Thus, in the view of the choice of $r$ (refined for the stochastic case) in (\ref{eq:new r}), $\IP(B_1)\to 1$.
+Lemma \ref{lem:x'x} ensures $\IP(B_2)\to 1$ under the condition on the dependence adjusted functional dependence measure.
+This in turn yields $\IP(B_1 \cap B_2) \to 1$.
+This finishes the proof of the Theorem \ref{th:lasso stochastic}.

 \end{proof}